Carrie Underwood Wows In Tiniest Glitter Minidress As Killer Legs Return In New Instagram Video

-Carrie Underwood’s killer legs are back on the ‘Gram.
+Carrie Underwood’s killer legs are back on Instagram.
 The singer has been steadily updating her social media as she traverses the U.S. for her “Cry Pretty 360” tour, with mash-up videos of the star’s stage shows proving popular as she thanks fans for attending.

-Then again, this girl’s killer pins seem to be taking over Instagram in other ways: Carrie wearing a pair of leggings so tight, they looked painted-on had jaws dropping all over again, as The Inquisitr reported last month.
+Then again, this girl’s killer pins seem to be taking over Instagram in other ways.
+Carrie wearing a pair of leggings so tight, they looked painted-on had jaws dropping all over, as The Inquisitr reported last month.

 Today’s video wasn’t about Carrie’s Calia by Carrie athleisurewear line.
 The video posted was out to thank two cities for rocking out with her, although it didn’t fall short on delivering everything that this 36-year-old’s fans adore about her.
 Carrie was seen jamming out on stage with her guitar, playing the piano, plus belting out a number, although the music playing over the footage didn’t deliver the star’s voice.
-A brief moment did see Carrie backstage in a look that hasn’t yet been seen: here, Carrie was rocking a super-tiny and glitter minidress in peach pink shades, with the singer seen speaking right into the camera as she poured out her gratitude.
+A brief moment did see Carrie backstage in a look that hasn’t yet been seen as Carrie was rocking a super-tiny and glitter minidress in peach pink shades, with the singer seen speaking right into the camera as she poured out her gratitude.

 Of course, those killer pins also made an appearance via other stage outfits – this star isn’t short on outfits to flaunt her sensational legs.

-It looks like this video has been noticed: it had clocked over 7,800 views within just 30 minutes of going live, with the same time frame bringing some eager fans into the comments section.
+It looks like this video has been noticed as it had clocked over 7,800 views within just 30 minutes of going live, with the same time frame bringing some eager fans into the comment section.

 “So much fun this week!
 Thank you for 4 amazing shows!
 Heading home today but forever grateful for this past week!” came from one fan who seems to have attended quite a few shows.